 After many random wrestling matches; some occurring at the same time, the spectators suddenly got up and started walking or driving up over the hill in the distance.
 Shat gathered us up and took us there too.

-Way off in the distance you could see them; little puffs of dust.
+Way off in the distance, you could see them; little puffs of dust.
 It took me a while to figure out what I was looking at or for, and then it dawned on me that this was the horse race.

-The young boy who won, had brought the highest honor to his family.
+The young boy who won had brought the highest honor to his family.
 I didn’t need to speak the language to understand that.

-After the race the horses all came to the main ground where the wrestling had been taking place and various forms of milk were poured on the winning horses as some sort of honor; milk is King in Mongolia!
+After the race, the horses all came to the main ground where the wrestling had been taking place and various forms of milk were poured on the winning horses as some sort of honor; milk is King in Mongolia!

-Seeing the local Naadam festival was my highlight of my time in Mongolia.
+Seeing the local Naadam festival was the highlight of my time in Mongolia.
 I loved that we were the only visitors there and we were welcomed into the festival.
 I didn’t even care that we had no real idea what was going on!
 Shat took care of us all day directing us where to go and where to sit.
 He even took us to his friend’s home to eat freshly made buuz by some local women.

 The festival continued on the next day with archery. even though I badly wanted to stay, it was time to get back on our itinerary schedule.

 I came across the Naadam Festival in the Gobi Desert by accident, and I personally think it’s the best way to experience the Naadam.
-I was able to get up close to the locals and experience it first hand.
+I was able to get up close to the locals and experience it firsthand.
 It was less of a show and more of a travel experience.

-The day was a great reminder that often the unplanned events are often the best part of travel.
+The day was a great reminder that often unplanned events are often the best part of travel.